For a four-page bio of Nancy, read A Woman as Strong as Mountains.

-Nancy C. Wood (1936-2013) lived in Colorado and New Mexico for 55 years after a Catholic childhood in New Jersey.
-The wilderness and Native American spirituality of the Southwest inspired her life view and profound poetry.
-She wrote 28 books and won numerous awards, including a literature fellowship from the National Endowment for the Arts, the Lee Bennet Hopkins Poetry Award, and the International Reading Association Teacher’s Choice Award.
-Her poems are popular worldwide.
-The Selected Poems of Nancy Wood will be released in 2017.
+Nancy C. Wood (1936-2013) was a writer and photographer who produced 28 books about the American southwest.
+The region’s wilderness and Native American spirituality inspired her life view and profound poetry.
+Nancy was born in 1936 to a Catholic family in Trenton, New Jersey and fled west to Colorado and New Mexico in 1958.
+She won numerous awards, including a literature fellowship from the National Endowment for the Arts, the Lee Bennett Hopkins Poetry Award, and the International Reading Association Teacher’s Choice Award.
+Three of her poems are in the Unitarian Universalist hymnal.

-A bizarre and wondrous 17-page biography of Nancy Wood appears as the introduction to Eye of the West.
+A wild and wondrous 17-page biography of Nancy Wood appears as the introduction to Eye of the West.
 Buy the book and support her rebellious legacy.

 - Independent Publisher Book Awards (the IPPYs) for best Mountain West regional fiction (2013)